 The SFCR report contains both quantitative and qualitative information.
-The main focus of this report is on the Solvency Balance Sheet, its relation to IFRS and on the Solvency Capital Requirement ("SCR").
+The main focus of this report is on the Solvency II balance sheet, its relation to IFRS and on the Solvency Capital Requirement ("SCR").
 Material differences between Aegon Schadeverzekering's financial statements based on IFRS-EU and the Delegated Regulation Solvency II are discussed in chapter D. Valuation for Solvency Purposes.